TC Electronic Flashback X4 Delay Pedal Review

 Flashback X4 Features

-The TC Electronic Flashback X4 has a nice range of useful features.
+The TC Electronic Flashback X4 (link to price and full details on Amazon) has a nice range of useful features.
 Here are the most important aspects to think about:

 12 Delay Types